-Six Months Ended
+Nine Months Ended

-December 27, 2015 ember 28, 2014
+March 27, 2016 March 29, 2015

 Cash Flows from (in millions):

-Operating Activities \$ 3.2 \$ 17.7
+Operating Activities \$ 8.4 \$ 23.6

-Investing Activities \$ (8.5) \$ (17.6)
+Investing Activities \$ (16.1) \$ (22.3)

-Financing Activities \$ (1.9) \$ (0.02)
+Financing Activities \$ 5.6 \$ 7.1

-Net cash provided by operating activities was \$3.2 million during the current year period compared to \$17.7 million during the prior year period.
+Net cash provided by operating activities was \$8.4 million during the current year period compared to \$23.6 million during the prior year period.
 The change in operating cash flow between periods was due to a reduction in our operating profit in the current year period as compared to the prior year period, as discussed above under Analysis of Results of Operations, and an increase in working capital requirements in the current year period as compared to the prior year period.
-The change in our working capital requirements between periods was the result of an increase in accounts receivable balances during the current year period of \$2.1 million compared to a reduction in accounts receivable balances during the prior year period of \$6.8 million.
-Accounts receivable balances as of the beginning of the prior year period were increased as a result of the impact of \$11 million in incremental service parts sales in support of a General Motors recall campaign during our quarter ended June 29, 2014, which balances were collected as of the end of the prior year period.
+The change in our working capital requirements between periods was the result of a reduction in accounts receivable balances during the current year period of \$2.9 million compared to a reduction in accounts receivable balances during the prior year period of \$6.0 million and an increase in other asset balances during the current year period of \$3.3 million compared to a reduction in other assets balances during the prior year period of \$1.5 million.
+Accounts receivable balances as of the beginning of the prior year period were higher as a result of the impact of \$11 million in incremental service parts sales in support of a General Motors recall campaign during our quarter ended June 29, 2014, which balances were collected during the prior year period.
+Increased receivable balances as of the beginning of our current year period as compared to the end of the current year period was impacted by higher sales during our fiscal 2015 fourth quarter as compared to our fiscal 2016 third quarter.
+The change in the working capital requirements for other assets between periods was impacted by our investment in customer tooling asset balances.
+Such balances increased during the current year period while decreasing during the prior year period.
+Customer tooling asset balances consist of costs incurred for the development of tooling that will be directly reimbursed by the customer whose parts are produced from the tools.
+Increases and decreases in customer tooling asset balances resulted from the differences in the timing between tooling development sp

-Significant cash payments impacting net cash provided by operating activities during both the current year period and prior year period included cash payments made under our incentive bonus plans and cash payments for Federal, state and foreign income taxes.
+Significant cash payments impacting net cash provided by operating activities during both the current year period and prior year period included cash payments made under our incentive bonus plans, cash payments for Federal, state and foreign income taxes, and cash contributions made to our qualified pension plan.
 Cash payments under our incentive bonus plans totaled \$5.2 million in the current year period compared to \$7.3 million during the prior year period.
-Cash payments made for Federal, state and foreign income taxes totaled \$2.4 million during the current year period compared to \$10.2 million during the prior year period.
+Cash payments made for Federal, state and foreign income taxes totaled \$4.0 million during the current year period compared to \$12.3 million during the prior year period.
+Cash contributions of \$3 million were made to our qualified pension plan during the current year period.
+No cash contributions were made to our qualified pension plan during the nine months ended March 29, 2015.
 Additionally, a \$6 million payment was made during the current year period to settle certain accrued customer price concessions and related warranty matters.